IntrepidPursuits/android-photo-helper/README.md

 Library initially developed by Matthew Groves on 2/10/2017.
 <br>
-0.1.0 - Initial version published to internal maven repo on 3/31/2017
+0.1.0 - Initial version published to internal maven repo on 3/31/2017 0.1.1 - Added the ability to use the photo helper with Activities as well (Guy Dupont) 6/2/2017